dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ---
 ### POST /api/UserAuth/_getUserFromToken

-**Description:** Retrieves the user ID associated with a session token.
+**Description:** Retrieves a user's unique ID from a valid session token.

 **Requirements:**
 - A session `s` exists with the given `token`.

 **Effects:**
-- Returns the user associated with session `s`.
+- Returns the user ID associated with session `s`.
-- If no session exists with the given token, an error is returned.

 **Request Body:**
 ```json